 Plan your visit to Nathdwara keeping in mind the 6 darshan times scattered throughout the day.
 Devotees throng to this deity during most festivals such as Holi, Deepawali etc. but the maximum influx is during Janamashtami.

-Mana Kumbhalgarh can arrange this half day excursion for you at your request.
+Mana Hotels can arrange this half day excursion for you at your request.

 Mangla 06:00am to 06:30am